uptonking/note4yaoo/lib-utils-layout-dockview-dev.md

   - For example `api.location.type` for floating groups should be equal to `floating` . this may not be well documented

 # docs
+- v1.10.0 has a few substancial changes around how events are fired and how things are made "active" and focused.

 - Dockview was originally a React-only library which is why the React version maintains the name `dockview` after splitting the core logic into a separate package named `dockview-core`.

 - dockview-theme-abyss: Based on Visual Studio Code abyss theme